-Built in the mid 18th century in the grounds of Duncombe Park and located below Helmsley Castle , lies five acres of ...
+Built in the mid 18th Century in the grounds of Duncombe Park and located below Helmsley Castle , lies acres of beautifully ...
 More

 Helmsley Walled Garden

-Built in the mid 18th century in the grounds of Duncombe Park and located below Helmsley Castle , lies five acres of beautifully restored walled garden.
+Built in the mid 18th Century in the grounds of Duncombe Park and located below Helmsley Castle , lies acres of beautifully restored walled garden.
 The greenhouses and ponds are in the process of being sensitively restored back to their historic state.
-The fruit and vegetables grown here are purely organic and in the garden there are over 150 different varieties of clematis.
+The fruit and vegetables grown here are purely organic and in the garden there are over different varieties of clematis.
 Not only that, they breed animals too such as pigs, rabbits, guinea pigs, geese, ducks and chickens.
 There are also fresh eggs for sale.
-Open from April to October, check website for details.

 I visited the gardens in July 2008 and found them to be fairly pleasant.
 However the standards of maintenance in the herbaceous borders was somewhat lacking, the main borders which run across the centre of the garden were in part very neglected, one quarter was empty and was overrun with bindweed and couch grass.
 The opposite border was planted but hadn't been maintained and was in steep decline.
 The remaining two quarters were planted with lavender and a selection of ornamental grasses, these were interspersed with a number of standard roses giving an overall pleasant but minimal looking effect.

 The long border alongside one of the side walls was pleasant, a good selection of herbaceous plants interspersed with small shrubs.